sindresorhus/eslint-plugin-unicorn/docs/rules/prevent-abbreviations.md

 # Prevent abbreviations

-Using complete words result in more readable code.
+Using complete words results in more readable code.
 Not everyone knows all your abbreviations.
 You only write code once, but it's read many times.

 Default replacements are available [here](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/master/rules/prevent-abbreviations.js#L7).

-This rule is fixable for unambiguous abbreviations (that is abbreviations with exactly one replacement defined).
+This rule is fixable for unambiguous abbreviations (that is, abbreviations with exactly one replacement defined).

 ## Fail